 3. RAINBOW BEACH, GREAT SANDY NATIONAL PARK | ~240KM / 2.75HRS

 Rainbow Beach, just north of the Sunshine Coast, is one of the most popular holiday spots over the summer.
-But even at Easter, or any long weekend, it still gets busy with campers and daytrippers.
+At Easter or any long weekend, it also gets very busy with campers and day trippers.

 If you just want to fish, read or do nothing much, it’s an ideal spot but it’s not isolated so don’t expect total peace and quiet over a long weekend.
-If you want to be a little bit active, you could explore the Carlo Sandblow, take a walk up to the lighthouse at Double Island Point, or run around the beach all day.
+If you want to be a little bit active, you could explore the Carlo Sandblow (from the Rainbow Beach township end), take a walk up to the lighthouse at Double Island Point (4WD required), or run around the beach all day.

 You can’t actually camp on or just behind Rainbow Beach but you can plonk your tent or caravan down at Inskip Point Recreation Area, Teewah Beach or Freshwater camping area.
 That’s about as close to camping at Rainbow Beach you’re going to get!